-OPERAS Open Access Business Models White Paper, July 2021
+OPERAS Business Models White Paper: Collaborative models for ebooks, July 2021

 Your are kindly invited to comment this white paper.
 You can find the tool to start commenting on the top of this page on the right and you can easily register and start commenting via on this page.
 You want to know, how this annotating works exactly, please find here the Pundit Manual.